csabbee/service-worker-tutorial/README.md

 # Service Worker
-This repo is just for playing arounf with service workers
+This repo is just for playing around with service workers